-- Aromatherapy research with cancer patients has mainly studied its effect on other health conditions and quality-of-life issues such as cancer-related symptoms, stress, and anxiety.
+- Aromatherapy research with cancer patients has mainly studied the effect of essential oils on other health conditions and quality-of-life issues such as cancer-related symptoms, stress, anxiety, and nausea and vomiting.
 There are no studies discussing aromatherapy as a treatment for cancer (see Question 6).

-- Safety testing on essential oils has found very few bad side effects.
-Lavender and tea tree oils have been found to have some hormone -like effects (see Question 7).
+- Safety testing on essential oils has found very few side effects.
+Lavender and tea tree essential oils have been found to have some hormone -like effects (see Question 7).